-The problem is, next to calcium, vitamin A and vitamin D, magnesium has the highest prevalence of deficiency in Canada.
+The problem is, next to calcium, and vitamin D, magnesium has the highest prevalence of deficiency in Canada.
 The good thing is, Magnesium deficiency can be corrected with a healthy balance of diet, lifestyle, and supplementation.

 Why is Magnesium Supplementation so Important?

 Let’s start with the simple task of understanding what exactly magnesium is.
-Magnesium is a cofactor for over 300 metabolic reactions in the body.
+Magnesium is a mineral cofactor for over 300 metabolic reactions in the body.
 It also cannot be produced endogenously (within the body) and needs to be obtained through diet, and in some cases, supplementation.

 Magnesium benefits include: